Startup Culture - 9 Founders Share Their Words of Wisdom

 As these founders reveal their wisdom from life in a startup, culture is important – even at the very start.

-We hope this advice has given you food for thought on your culture journey, and if you need a helping hand, don’t forget to contact us about a company culture training workshop, or culture consultancy to support you on your way.
+I hope this advice has given you food for thought on your culture journey, and if you need a helping hand, don’t forget to contact me about a company culture training workshop, or culture consultancy to support you on your way.